rsalmin/asdis/README.md

 # asdis
-asm and disasm for RISC-V
+attemp to write asm and disasm for RISC-V

+At current stage it's somewhat functional as disasm, but in very limited form.